woodstockcs/labs/pennies/README.md

 ```
 in the math.h library if you want to use powers of 2.
 And of course print out your grand total as dollars and cents, with a dollar sign in front, and exactly two decimal places.

 Watch Zamyla's video below for a bit more help!
+And you may just want to jot down her pseudocode!

 {% video https://www.youtube.com/watch?v=LY8yD5CJNbw %}